john9francis/radiation-modeling/Geant4-install-instructions.md

 ```
 C:\Users\my-user-name\Geant4
 ```
 First, you want to un-zip the file, and you should end up with a folder called, "geant4-v11.1.1" or something similar.
 This is going to be your "source folder."
-Now we create a "build folder.
-I called mine, "geant4-v11.1.1-build".
+Now we create a new folder which is going to be our "build folder.
+I named mine, "geant4-v11.1.1-build".
 It's convenient if you put both the source and build folders in the same folder "Geant4".

 ### 2. Use CMake GUI to build from source.